viking-sudo-rm/StackNN/README.md

 To train the stack model
 on various tasks, here is what you need to know:

-* stack.py implements the stack data structure.
+* `stack.py` implements the stack data structure.
-* model.py implements a feed-forward controller network.
-You should call forward() on every input and init_stack() whenever you want to reset the stack between inputs.
+* `model.py` implements a feed-forward controller network.
+You should call `forward()` on every input and init_stack() whenever you want to reset the stack between inputs.
 Since the model is implemented according to the standard PyTorch object-oriented paradigm, it might be useful to look at a PyTorch hello world example to see how to use it.

 ## The stack

-It's possible that there are still bugs in stack.py, and there are definitely inefficiencies.
+It's possible that there are still bugs in `stack.py`, and there are definitely inefficiencies.
 The more pairs of eyes that read through the stack implementation, the better it gets.

 See the latest CLAY email for an up-to-date list of tasks.